image

 Choosing the right model for your project

-• Project complexity and size
+• The complexity and size of the project

-• Team structure and culture
+• The structure and culture of the team

 Benefits and limitations of RACI